bereznii/LEMP-step-by-step-Guide/README.md

 ### Ubuntu users

-Working as root is a bad practice, so I prefer to create new user and add him to sudo group.
+Working as root user is a bad practice, so I prefer to create new user and add him to sudo group.

 ```
 $ adduser dev